konflux-ci/architecture/ADR/00xx-component-references.md

 * The user has two Components, that both point to the same repo.
 * The bundle Component declares that it embeds references to the controller image Component, by way of a new `ComponentEmbedding` CR.
-* [integration-service] will always skip testing for the controller component because it is a *embedded component* Component.
+* [integration-service] will always skip testing for the controller Component because it is known to be an *embedded component*.
 * [build-service] will propagate the digest reference as a PR to the bundle image, which happens to be the same git repository as the controller Component.
   * The user submitted their controller image update on the `new-feature` branch.
   * [build-service] could do one of the following: